Virtual Currency (including cryptocurrency, virtual assets, and "value that substitutes for currency")

 by John Bandler

 Virtual currency (and cryptocurrency) is a fascinating area with many implications for finance, cybercrime, cybersecurity, law and regulation, and consumer protection.
-I frequently write, speak, and teach about it, and long ago I compile a summary of points and references.
-I update it over the years, and this will get you started with your own research.
+I frequently write, speak, and teach about it.
+So long ago I compiled a summary of points and references and I update it periodically.
+This will get you started with your own research.

 My experience through the Western Express case

 My experience with virtual currency started in 2005 when I was a prosecutor investigating "routine" credit card fraud which turned into a massive investigation into cybercrime data trafficking and money laundering.
-This is known as the "Western Express case" named after an early virtual currency exchanger that facilitated illicit payments and money laundering.
+This is known as the "Western Express case" named after an early virtual currency exchanger that facilitated illicit payments and money laundering (Western Express International, Inc.).

-I have an opinion and perspective and my focus is typically the risks and threats.
+My perspective and focus is typically the risks and threats.
 How criminals and money launderers abuse virtual currency and cryptocurrency, and how cybercriminals use virtual currency in connection with their activities.
-This is not to say that virtual currency is per se bad.
-And we should recognize that all forms of value and value transfer (cash, banks, etc.) are exploited by criminals, used to facilitate criminal activity and for money laundering.
+(Then, later how some investors might get ripped off in cryptocurrencies).
+I am not trying to say that virtual currency is per se bad, and we should recognize that all forms of value and value transfer (cash, banks, etc.) are exploited by criminals, used to facilitate criminal activity and for money laundering.

 Focus on what is important but consider evolving terminology